Sustainability Research Institute

 The Roots and Branches of Sustainability Culture: Extreme Climate Activism

-- Margaret Gonglewski, Associate Professor of German & International Affairs, Romance, German & Slavic Languages & Literatures, CCAS, and Nina Kelsey, Associate Professor of Public Policy and International Affairs, ESIA & TSPPPA
+- Margaret Gonglewski, Associate Professor of German & International Affairs, Romance, German & Slavic Studies, CCAS, and Nina Kelsey, Associate Professor of Public Policy and International Affairs, ESIA & TSPPPA

 Regulating the Cruise Industry to Address Climate Change Impacts and Other Environmental Harms